 When it comes to social media campaigns for brands, the options are truly endless.
 Social is not black and white, which means the formula for what social campaign makes the most sense for your brand also isn’t necessarily clear.
-The best way to figure out what type of social campaign works best for your brand and your following is to test a variety of campaigns!
+The best way to figure out what types of campaigns works best for your brand and your following is to test a variety of campaigns!
 That’s one of the best things about social media – if your campaign is an utter flop, all you can do is try again next week with a brand new idea.

-Polls are not only a great tool to increase your page engagement, but also to gain valuable insights into your customers.
+Polls are not only a great tool to increase your page engagement, but also to gain valuable insights into your existing customers.
 Polls can be used on Facebook, Twitter, Instagram Stories, and Instagram Posts, although the way you will execute the poll will be different on each channel.

 Polls on Facebook

 Polls on Facebook can be conducted using the poll tool for Facebook posts if you only have two options.
 However, if you have more than two options you’ll need to create your own custom poll.
 If you would like to use Facebook’s built in poll feature, simply go to the “Write a Post” section of your Facebook page and select the 3 dots in the bottom right corner that give you more post type options.
 From the list of post options, you’ll select “poll”.
 This then creates the framework of a post where you can enter your caption (i.e. your poll question), your 2 poll options, length of the poll, and the accompanying GIF or image to go with each poll option.